 In contrast, common law jurisdictions such as Hong Kong, Singapore, Malaysia, India, Australia and New Zealand all recognise legal privilege to a greater or lesser extent.
 In general, internal investigation notes and investigation reports produced in the context of corporate investigations may be covered by legal privilege and protected from disclosure in common law jurisdictions, depending on the extent of involvement of either internal or external lawyers in the investigation process.
 In the same vein, there is a basis for pushing back against seizure of privileged material during dawn raids or other inspections by authorities and regulators.
 This does not apply in civil law jurisdictions, meaning that in cross-border investigations, the approach of authorities and regulators on the question of legal privilege can be diametrically opposed.
 Corporates and their lawyers will often try to assert legal privilege in civil law jurisdictions, expecting it to be claimed as part of a broader regional investigation in which common law jurisdictions are also involved.
 However, this will not prevent documents and data being seized or handed over to authorities and regulators in civil law jurisdictions.
 These bodies could potentially then share the evidence with authorities and regulators overseas, resulting in a broader loss of privilege protection.

 A related issue is data privacy.
 In the context of cross-border investigations, the extent to which Asian countries restrict data transfers offshore varies.
 India, for example, is in the process of introducing a Bill that, if passed, will introduce comprehensive protections for personal data modelled on the European Union’s General Data Protection Regulation (GDPR).
 However, the draft law also includes data localisation provisions that require ‘sensitive’ and ‘critical’ personal data to be stored onshore.
-New Zealand has also passed amendments to its Privacy Act, which are due to come into force in December 2020.
+New Zealand has also passed amendments to its Privacy Act, which came into force in December 2020.
 The changes will bolster New Zealand’s data privacy regime by, for example, introducing mandatory data breach reporting and restrictions on offshore transfers.
 However, China and Korea have already imposed very strict data protection requirements in the past few years, and China is continuing to build restrictions under its cybersecurity and data security laws.
 State secrets laws are usually also engaged in China, preventing the transfer offshore of documents that may contain politically sensitive information.
 However, more recently, China published a new draft Data Security Law for consultation, which provides significant additional restrictions and requirements, including a prohibition on providing data stored within China to foreign law enforcement authorities, without the prior approval of the Chinese authorities.
 In practice, most multinational companies in the region tend to seek employee consent for data use and transfer at the onboarding stage.
 However, these may not suffice under local laws, which should always be checked.
 For example, the prohibition contained in the draft Data Security Law in China will apply regardless of consent provided by a data subject and, in any event, applies to data more generally (i.e., not to personal data in particular).
 Personal data will be protected by another law, namely the proposed Personal Information Protection Law.

 The extraterritorial nature of the GDPR adds a further potential layer of complexity for corporates operating in the Asia-Pacific region, since many have branches or processing operations within the European Union.
-The mega-fines that may be issued under the GDPR are a sober warning to all companies, regardless of location.
+The substantial fines that may be issued under the GDPR are a sober warning to all companies, regardless of location.
 Ensuring that the processing of data complies with the GDPR, where it applies, is a commercial imperative.
 In the context of investigations, the GDPR, in line with most domestic data privacy laws, gives authorities the right to receive personal data from investigated companies, or other authorities, in the context of regulatory criminal investigations.
 In internal investigations, a combination of processing conditions under the GDPR and local data privacy law exemptions and derogations (where applicable) will dictate whether transfers are permissible.
 This needs to be assessed in each individual case and will remain an area of interest in investigations in the region.

 Increased pressure and incentives to co-operate